 In addition, you can manually refresh firewall rules and enable various options for debugging.

-* These items are only available in the premium version of the plugin.
+* Items marked with an asterisk are only available in the premium version of the plugin.

 Setting up security alerts in Wordfence